 Post your request on social media and ask friends and family to share it.
 People love the rush of doing a good deed—and you never can tell what might show up on your doorstep.

 So it’s not free, but buying a laptop through your school may land you a pretty sizable discount compared to purchasing one at a store or online.
 However, be sure to do comparison shopping to get the best deal.

 There are advantages to buying through your school, in that you can have the reassurance that the computer should be able to handle the minimum requirements that you’ll need to complete your coursework.
 Your purchase price may also include tech support and/or a warranty.

 Remember, you may also have costs above and beyond the price of the laptop for certain computer programs.
-For example, you’ll probably need Microsoft Office to use Word and Excel to complete your assignments.
+For example, you’ll probably need Microsoft Office so you can access Word and Excel to complete your assignments.
 Some colleges may include online access to these programs, while others will require you to purchase the software licenses on your own.